-1B SBCCC 400.1 ACCREDITATION BY THE SOUTHERN ASSOCIATION
+1B SBCCC 400.1 Accreditation By The Southern Association

 All colleges shall obtain and maintain regional accreditation by the Southern Association of Colleges and Schools Commission on Colleges (SACSCOC).
 The System Office shall provide biannually a report to the State Board listing any accreditation actions taken by SACSCOC with regards to a North Carolina community college.
-The System accreditation.
+The System President, when requested, will provide assistance to colleges seeking regional accreditation.